nishantjr/dafny-semantics/report/report.md

 Abstract
 ========

 In this paper we will present an implementation of verification over a fragment of the Dafny programming language in the K Framework.

-Introduction
-============

-## What is Dafny?

 The Dafny language provides a familiar programming environment to developers new to writing automatically verified code.
 It borrows from the imperative and functional styles [@dafny], augmented with loop invariants, pre/post-condition annotations, and assert/assume statements to specify the correctness properties of a program, and assist a mechanical prover in verifying these properties.
 Dafny automatically generates proofs of a program's correctness and (usually) termination [@dafnyTutorial].
 But the native Dafny tools have some significant disadvantages in complexity and language dependence, and doubts of the cross validity between Dafny execution and Dafny verification.
 This may also prove a difficulty for programmers unfamiliar with verification attempting to debug a Dafny program.
 To remedy these issues, we create an proof of concept operational semantics for Dafny using the \K Framework.

+Introduction
+============

 ## What is \K?